MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 3. View the output and observe how the output for the model trained **with** labels provides field names like "CompanyPhoneNumber" and "DatedAs" unlike the output from the model trained **without** labels, which produced an output of field-1, field-2 etc.

 While the program code for training a model with labels may not differ greatly from the code for training without labels, choosing one versus another can greatly change your project timeline.
-For example, if you use labeled forms you will need to label your documents (something we did not cover in this exercise but you can explore [with the sample labeling tool](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/label-tool?tabs=v2-0)).
+For example, if you use labeled forms you will need to label your documents (something we did not cover in this exercise but you can explore [here with the sample labeling tool](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/label-tool?tabs=v2-0)).
 The choice of model also affects the downstream processes based on what fields the model returns and how confident you are with the returned values.

 ## More information